John Philip Sousa: Career

-Sousa completed his apprenticeship in 1875 and began performing on the violin.
-He then joined a theatrical pit orchestra where he learned to conduct.
-He returned to the Marine Band as its head in 1880 and remained as its conductor until 1892.
+In 1868, Sousa enlisted in the Marine Corps at age 13 as an apprentice musician (his rank listed as "boy").
+Sousa completed his apprenticeship and left the Marine Corps in 1875.
+He then began performing on the violin and joined a theatrical pit orchestra where he learned to conduct.

+Sousa returned to the Marine Band as its head in 1880 and remained as its conductor until 1892.
+During this period, Sousa led the Marine Band through its development into the country's premier military band.
 He led "The President's Own" band under five presidents from Rutherford B. Hayes to Benjamin Harrison.
-His band played at the inaugural balls of James A. Garfield in 1881 and Benjamin Harrison in 1889.
+Sousa's band played at the inaugural balls of James A. Garfield in 1881 and Benjamin Harrison in 1889.